 Gregory was officially appointed as the RSC's Artistic Director on 14 September 2012, and took up the reins properly in January 2013.
 He programmed his first season from September 2013.

 In 2014, Greg directed Henry IV Parts 1 & 2 with Antony Sher as Falstaff, Jasper Britton as Henry IV, and Alex Hassell as Hal.
 Both productions open in the Royal Shakespeare Theatre in April 2014, and played in Stratford-upon-Avon through the summer before travelling to Newcastle-upon-Tyne in October 2014.
-After a short UK tour in October and November 2014, the productions will transfer to the Barbican to play over Christmas 2014.
+After a short UK tour in October and November 2014, the productions transferred to the Barbican Theatre, London in December 2014.

 In October 2013 Greg reunited with David Tennant, directing Richard II in the Royal Shakespeare Theatre.
 The production then transferred to the Barbican Theatre in December 2013.
-In May 2013 the RSC announced 'Live From Stratford-upon-Avon', a new programme to screen our productions live from Shakespeare's home town, in collaboration with Picturehouse/Cityscreen Cinemas, and with Ravensbourne to stream the production straight to UK schools.
+In May 2013 we announced 'Live From Stratford-upon-Avon', a new programme to screen our productions live from Shakespeare's home town, in collaboration with Picturehouse/Cityscreen Cinemas, and with Ravensbourne to stream the production straight to UK schools.
 Richard II was the first RSC production to play live to cinemas around the world on 13 November 2013.
 His productions of Henry IV Part 1 and Henry IV Part 2 were broadcast live on 14 May and 18 June 2014 respectively.

 He directed Julius Caesar for the World Shakespeare Festival and directed The Orphan of Zhao in the Swan in Stratford-upon-Avon as part of the Worlds Elsewhere Season.